Use the code THANKS at checkout for your Military Discount

 Walt Disney World's Magic Kingdom Tunnel

-The tunnel is a huge structure, at least 20 to 30 foot high in different areas, it is wide enough for a large truck to drive through with room to spare.
-It's always a hub of activity; castmembers walking to and from work or breaks, electric forklifts towing trains of carts with supplies destined for the various restaurants or retail locations, electric carts moving supplies or people to and fro, or maintenance workers on bicycles riding to a job.
-There are many castmembers who never set foot in the park, they spend their entire day in the areas off the tunnel (kitchens, offices, stockrooms, computer areas, cast support functions).
+The tunnel is a huge structure, at least 20 to 50 foot high in different areas, it is wide enough for a large truck to drive through with room to spare.
+It is always a hub of activity with castmembers walking to and from work or breaks, electric forklifts towing trains of carts with supplies destined for the various restaurants or retail locations, electric carts moving supplies or people to and fro, or maintenance workers on bicycles riding to a job.
+There are many castmembers who never set foot in the theme park, they spend their entire day in the areas off the tunnel such as, in kitchens, offices, stockrooms, computer areas, or cast support functions (wardrobe, barber, payroll).

 Disney doesn't allow photography in the tunnel so there aren't a lot of pics out there, but if you do a Google image search for "Disney utilidor" you can find some pics, also there is a cast member map you can find on the net.

 Fortunately there is one way you can experience the tunnel yourself in person, you'll need to reserve ahead of time the Keys to the Kingdom Tour

 a four and a half hour walking tour which spends some time in walking through the Main Street USA portion of the tunnel.